-LEROY'S LANE LANDFILL LF-05 Joint Base Andrews February 2013 BACKGROUND Leroy's Lane Landfill (LF-05) is located in the southeastern corner of Joint Base Andrews (JBA).
+LEROY'S LANE LANDFILL LF-05 Joint Base Andrews January 2018 BACKGROUND Leroy's Lane Landfill (LF-05) is located in the southeastern corner of Joint Base Andrews (JBA).
 This site is approximately 12 acres in size and was used as a landfill and a disposal area from the late 1950s through the 1980s for Base-generated wastes including sludge from the Base wastewater treatment operations, liquid solvents, waste oils, general refuse, construction rubble, and fly ash.
 In the 1950s and 1960s, sludge from the Base wastewater treatment operations was applied to the land on the eastern side of LF-05.
 Between 1960 and 1972, solvents, strippers, and waste fuel were disposed of at this site.
-Other wastes disposed of at LF-05 between the 1960s and 1980s included but were not limited to: toluene, waste oils, break and transmission fluid, empty cans and containers from golf course maintenance, paint cans, paint, carbon remover, hydraulic fluid, cleaning solvent, 1,1,1- trichloroethane (1,1,1-TCE), primer, methyl ethyl ketone (MEK), and paint thinner.
-During the early 1960s through the mid-1970s, a two to three acre pit located in the southern portion of LF-05 was used for disposal of liquid wastes, dilute process waste, and waste oils.
+Other wastes disposed of at LF-05 between the 1960s and 1980s included but were not limited to: toluene, waste oils, break and transmission fluid, empty cans and containers from golf course wastes, dilute process waste, and waste oils.
 Municipal wastes were disposed of at LF-05 from the early 1960s through the mid-1970s.
 Wastes were disposed of in approximately 10-feet-deep trenches, liquid waste disposal pits, and sludge disposal areas.
 In addition, USTs were used to store waste oil at the site.
 During the mid to late 1980s, the Base discontinued using the landfill and covered portions of it with clean fill.
 Two 25,000-gallon USTs that were previously located near the northwest portion of the landfill have been removed.
 A Remedial Investigation (RI) conducted from 2001-2006 identified exceedances of screening criteria both on-site and off-site in groundwater, soil, sediment, and surface water.
 A pre-remedial design investigation was conducted in 2006 to properly delineate the extent of the hot spot.
 Additional information was collected with pump tests to support planned remediation efforts.
 In 2006 a long term easement was established with an offsite private property owner to allow for remedial actions to occur on the property.
 The Feasibility Study (FS) was completed and a proposed plan issued in 2008, in which the preferred alternative was covering the landfill with an impermeable cap, substrate injections, and institutional control implementation, followed by a groundwater monitoring program.
 The Record of Decision (ROD) was authorized in June 2009 confirming the selected remedy.
 The Remedial Design (RD) effort was completed in October 2009, Remedial Action Construction (RA-C) occurred in late 2009, and the final installation of all liner materials, cover soil landfill drainage features, and security roads occurred in December 2010.
-The groundwater Remedy in Place (RIP) finalized in January 2011, the final Groundwater Interim Remedial Action Completion Report (IRACR) was completed in May 2012 and the final Soil IRACR was completed in September 2012.
+The groundwater Remedy in Place (RIP) was finalized in January 2011, and the final Groundwater Interim Remedial Action Completion Report (IRACR) was completed in May 2012, and the final Soil IRACR completed in September 2012.
 Post-ROD groundwater monitoring activities will continue at LF-05 to track changes in the site plume over time.
 CHALLENGES Institutional controls (ICs), particularly off-base, pose a challenge.
 It is expected that monitoring and land-use restrictions will be required for an extended period of time at the off-site portions of plume.
 ICs are in place to prevent groundwater use within a defined distance from the plume and will remain in place indefinitely because hazardous substances were left in place.
 ICs will be maintained for off-Base areas until the cleanup criteria have been achieved.
 Prince George's County plays a critical role in the remedy, since they are responsible for ensuring implementation of the ICs on non-federal property, which is an essential element to ensure protectiveness of the overall remedy.